 You can use your iPhone in a lot of different VR headsets, but almost all of them are built around the standard Google Cardboard design.
 That means they're simple, and materials are usually a little on the cheap side.
 Merge VR stands out not just because it's bright purple, but because the headset is made of a super durable foam and the whole headset is built to be adjusted to your specific needs.

 It's a solid headset, but Merge has plans for much more than just a container to put your iPhone in when it's time to look at fun photos.
-Merge is also working on an Augmented Reality accessory called the Cube, and it's going to allow you to do a lot of very interesting things with your iPhone very soon.
+Merge also has an Augmented Reality accessory called the Cube, which allows you to do a lot of very interesting things with your iPhone for very little extra cash.
 The bottom line here — if you want a great VR headset for your iPhone you want a Merge headset.

 There are a ton of VR headsets out there with support for Android phones, but Daydream View is by far the most interesting.
-On top of being ridiculously comfortable compared to just about everything else, it's the first mobile VR headset to support motion controllers.
-This means you can move the controller in the real world and see that controller move in VR, which is great for tons of different games and apps.
+On top of being ridiculously comfortable compared to just about everything else, it's the first mobile VR headset with a heat-sink built in.
+This means you can play for longer and not worry about your phone getting warm, which is great for tons of different games and apps.